310mc/https-310mc.github.io-tl/source/_posts/climax/anxiety_and_silence.md

 It really does look like another version of Chocolat Fes.

-They changed the colors of the heart-shaped balloons~ The blue and white base color give a mystical[^1] vibe~♪
+They changed the colors of the heart-shaped balloons~ The blue and white base color give a mystical vibe~♪[^1]

 But Repayment Festival is in two weeks, so won’t the balloons run out of helium by the time of the event…?